skorhone/websphere-oidc-rs/README.md

 # websphere-oic-rc
-This library provides Trust Association Interceptor (TAI) based implementation of OpenID Connect Resource Server (RS) provider for WebSphere Application Server (Classic and Liberty)
+This library provides OpenID Connect Resource Server (RS) support for WebSphere Application Server (Classic and Liberty) using Trust Association Interceptor (TAI).

 ## Notes
-Implementation currently supports only HMAC256 (shared secret) based signature verification.
+Implementation currently supports only fixed keys.

 ## ResourceServerTAI (liberty)
 Configuration is simple and straightforward.
 Just add following fragment to your server.xml: